bhataparnak/SecureProgrammingAttacks/README.md

 ### 11. Input Validation

-The goal of this assignment is to produce a program that validates its input using regular
+The goal of this assignment is to produce a program that validates its input using regular expressions.

 ### Capture the Flag

-expressions